Wisconsin Central Time NEWS brings you articles, updates, and events related to Marathon County government.

 Previous issues (2014-2016) of the Marathon County newsletter can be found here.

-Nick O’Brien began his duties with MCDEVCO, Inc., in 2016.
-His primary role as Community Engagement Specialist is to connect people, places, and purposes in the community to each other.
-After his move to Marathon County from Illinois in 2012, he worked with WAOW-TV 9 as a sports anchor/reporter, followed by more than a year managing a young professionals initiative for the Wausau Region Chamber of Commerce.
-When he’s not promoting community resources, people, and organizations, Nick loves traveling, seeing live music concerts, and playing sports.
-Email Nick O’Brien
+Nick O’Brien is a community engagement consultant/speaker with a focus on connecting “people to people, people to place, and people to purpose.”
+Nick uses the practice of “social architecture” to improve the communities, businesses, and organizations he works with.
+He is heavily involved in the community, sitting on several organizational boards in the Wausau area, including Wausau River District and Healthy Marathon County.
+After his move to Marathon County from Illinois in 2012, Nick worked with WAOW-TV 9 as a sports anchor/reporter and managed a young professionals initiative for the Wausau Region Chamber of Commerce.
+In 2016, he went on to lead a community engagement department for MCDEVCO, Inc. When he’s not promoting community resources, people, and organizations, Nick loves traveling, seeing live music concerts, and playing sports.
+Email Nick O’Brien.